/ Students/ Student Life

 The Refectory is a time for student connection and community.
 It is informal and conversational and is where students can come to meet students in other programs or in different places in their own program and can find support, prayer, laughter, help, and peer mentoring.
 The Refectory culture is “come as you are when you can and stay as long as you like.”

-Refectory sessions are often held over Zoom on certain Wednesday nights and Saturday mornings throughout each academic term.
+Refectory sessions are held over Zoom on certain Wednesday nights throughout each academic term.
 Meeting schedules are announced at the beginning of each term.

 Convocation is a calling together of all Central Seminary students, faculty and staff to refresh the community’s sense of mission, values, and identity.
 This service is celebrated by faculty in full academic regalia to symbolize this institution’s commitment to demonstrated knowledge, tested scholarship, and academia’s long tradition of pursuing truth.

 Online convocation is held each fall and spring near the start of the school’s academic terms/semesters.
-Students will be provided a participation link in their email.
+Students will be provided a participation link in their CBTS email.
+Convocation dates will be posted on the Events page of the website.

 Even if it’s not your turn to graduate, attending Commencement is a great way to stay inspired and meet your faculty and classmates in person.